Brocante and cuisine: a winning duo for more sustainable gastronomy

 In a context where restaurants are tending towards uniqueness and made-to-measure, some chefs and restaurateurs are opting for a more sustainable and creative approach: recovery and second-hand.

 In a world where customization and made-to-measure products dominate gastronomic trends, some chefs and restaurateurs are taking a different path, that of salvaging and second-hand.
-Rather than opting for new crockery or decors tailored to their image, these kitchen professionals choose to unearth their pieces from flea markets, brocantes and vintage collections.
+Rather than opting for new crockery or decors tailored to their image, these culinary professionals choose to unearth their pieces from flea markets, brocantes and vintage collections.
 This approach is often part of an eco-responsible, creative philosophy deeply rooted in culinary culture. through the testimonies of four chefs and restaurateurs, Gault&Millau explores the reasons behind this approach, and how it enriches their culinary identity and the experience of their customers.

 Hunting for passion